-1d) GENERAL PERMITS FOR SMALL REPORT WORK CAMPS
+1d) GENERAL PERMITS FOR SMALL REMOTE WORK CAMPS

 FINDING: Small work camps are commonly used for construction and mining exploration throughout the remote areas of Alaska.
 These camps are short-term, low-impact facilities with common features.
 However, the camps require several State permits to address waste, wastewater, drinking water, food service and other environmental and human health regulations.
-To ease the permitting burden on both the permittee and the State, ADEC developed a General Permit for these facilities.
-Due to the discontinuation and/or downsizing of some programs and legal constraints, ADEC is no longer able to use the General Permit.
+To ease the permitting burden on both the permittee and the State, ADEC needs to develop a General Permit for these facilities.